espilioto/TFOI/README.md

 ### Features
 * Seed, character, item, floor + curse, boss and time identification for current run.
-* Run log analyzing every recent run (char, items, bosses, time etc).
-(Soon™)
+* Run history analyzing various stats (char, items, bosses, time etc)
 * Item collection displaying the icon, name, flavor text, detailed stats and run statistics for each one.
 * Character and boss collections displaying run statistics for each one.
-(Soon™)

 #### Usage
 Windows: Just decompress and run.
 You may need to update the Microsoft .net Framework.